ta9-genx-leader/SmartStatis/AWS Lambda/Food/UpdateFoodCompletion/README.md

-# AddFood package
+# UpdateFoodCompletion package

-  The script is to insert a new food into the database.
+  The script is to update the completion for the food by food ID.

   In order to config the package properly, please download the file named "AddUser.zip" from this folder.